-Friendica has unlimited profiles.
-You may use different profiles to present different aspects of yourself to different audiences.
+Friendika has unlimited profiles.
+You may use different profiles to show different "sides of yourself" to different audiences.

-You always have a profile known as your “default” or “public” profile.
-This profile is always available to the general public and usually cannot be hidden.
-You may, and probably should restrict the personal information you make available on your public profile.
+You always have a profile known as your "default" or "public" profile.
+This profile is always available to the general public and cannot be hidden (there may be rare exceptions on privately run or disconnected sites).
+You may, and probably should restrict the information you make available on your public profile.

-In addition, if you’d like to meet people that share some general interests with you, add some “Public Keywords” to your profile.
-Such as “music, linux, photography” or whatever.
+In addition, if you'd like to meet people that share some general interests with you, please take a moment and add some "Public Keywords" to your profile.
+Such as "music, linux, photography" or whatever.
 You can add as many keywords as you like.

 Your default or public profile is also shown to contacts on other networks, since they do not have the ability to view your private profiles.
-Only members of the Friendica network can see alternate/ private profiles.
+Only members of the Friendika network can see alternate/private profiles.

-To create an alternate profile, select “Profiles” from the menu of your Friendica site.
+To create an alternate profile, select "Profiles" from the menu of your Friendika site.
 You may edit an existing profile, change the profile photo, or create a new profile.
-You may also “clone” your existing profile if you only wish to change a few items but don’t wish to enter all the information again.
+You may also create a "clone" of an existing profile if you only wish to change a few items but don't wish to enter all the information again.